QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-11-07-LiveDoc   Dependency Scanner.md

 **DevPortal Permissions**

 LiveDoc and Dependency Scanner are only available via the Admin menu in DevPortal which is only available to users who have been granted the Admin role.

+The DevPortal site is secured with Microsoft's AAD B2C service.
+Roles are stored in tokens and the token is accessed by calling **await fetch("/.auth/me")** to determine if the user has the admin role.